alexcull/SNPGenotyping/README.md

-Development and validation of SNP genotyping panel for the differentiation of Cannabis sativa chemovars
+Development and validation of a SNP genotyping panel for the differentiation of Cannabis sativa chemovars
 ================